LuisDiazUgena/Hack-A-Lamp/README.md

 ###<a name="updates">Updates</a>

 **5-April-2015**: Added random color button, on/off switch and autoSend.
+Added high speed mode.

 ### Issues